 Field Size (bits) Description ATM Cell 424 Complete received ATM cell (53 bytes) Time Offset 16 Cell Receive time, as an offset from frame start that the ATM cell was received on, in units of 100ns.
+Cell Receive time is measured from the start the Unique Word in the upstream burst.
+Accuracy is ±100ns.
 Values from 0 to 29999.
 Power Level 8 Estimated signal strength of the received packet as determined by the demodulator.
 This field represents the power in dBmV using an 8-bit signed integer, in 0.25 dBmV increments.
 FEC Status 8 Bits 7 to 3 - Unused, set to 0.
 Bit 2 - Uncorrectable indicator.
 Indicates the cell had too many errors for the FEC to correct.
 Bit 1 to 0 - Number of Corrected Errors.
 The number of errors corrected by the FEC on the received cell.
 From 0 to 3.